Aberdeen North (UK Parliament constituency): 1955 to 1983

 By the time of the 1955 general election, a boundary review had taken account of a small enlargement of the city area, and Aberdeen North was defined as consisting of the wards of Cairncry, St Andrews, St Clement's, St Machar, St Nicholas and Woodside.
 The same boundaries were used for the 1959 general election, the 1964 general election, the 1966 general election and the 1970 general election.

 For the February 1974 general election there was, again, no change to the boundaries of Aberdeen North, but a review had defined the constituency in terms of a new list of wards.
 The new wards were Mastrick, Northfield, St Clement's, St Machar, St Nicholas, and Woodside.
 February 1974 boundaries were used also for the October 1974 general election.

-In 1975, throughout Scotland, under the Local Government (Scotland) Act 1973, counties were abolished, and the City of Aberdeen was enlarged to include areas formerly within the county of Aberdeen and the county of Kincardine.
-Also, the city became a district within the Grampian region.
-The enlarged city included areas covered by the constituencies of West Aberdeenshire and North Angus and Mearns.
+In 1975, throughout Scotland, under the Local Government (Scotland) Act 1973, counties were abolished, and the enlarged City of Aberdeen district was formed by including areas formerly within the county of Aberdeen and the county of Kincardine.
+The City of Aberdeen district became a district within the Grampian region.
+The enlarged district included areas covered by the constituencies of West Aberdeenshire and North Angus and Mearns.
 North Angus and Mearns had been created in 1950 to cover the county of Kincardine and part of the county of Angus.

 The 1979 general election was held before a review of constituency boundaries took account of new local government boundaries.